jpgoldberg/jpg-website/content/post/python-quality/index.md

 print(''.join(f)) # abc
 ```

+Now that we have some understanding of `Sequence` and `MutableSequence`
-Now we can annotate our example functions properly
+we can annotate our functions properly.

 ```python
 def spamify(ingredients: MutableSequence[str]) -> None: